-In your visit to Medellin, I recommend you to start visiting El Poblado neighborhood.
+In your visit to Medellin, we recommend you to start visiting El Poblado neighborhood.
 It is located in the southeastern part of the city.
-Lleras Park is located there and it is one of the most famous places in the city due to its great offer in fun and nightlife, as well as national and international food, since it offers its people and visitors a wide variety of cafes, restaurants, bars and nightclubs.
+Lleras Park is one of the main attractions, famous for its great offer in fun and nightlife, as well as national and international food, it offers its people and visitors a wide variety of cafes, restaurants, bars and nightclubs.

-After that, a visit to the Museum of Antioquia is ideal, since it has more than 8,000 pieces between paintings and sculptures.
-It also has halls such as the Colonial and Republican, XIX and XX Century, International, XX and XXI Centuries and Botero Hall, where there is a permanent exhibition of Master of Arts Fernando Botero’s work, donated to the museum in 1975.
+This museum has more than 8,000 pieces between paintings and sculptures.
+It also has halls such as the Colonial and Republican, XIX and XX Century, International, XX and XXI Centuries and Botero Hall, where you find a permanent exhibition from the Master of Arts Fernando Botero.
+He donated this art pieces and sculptures to the museum in 1975.

-If you are passionate about music as much as I am, I recommend you to visit the Casa Gardeliana Museum, declared a Cultural Interest Site of the city.
-It is located in the well-known neighborhood Manrique and since 1972 is open to all those interested in learning more about tango and its greatest exponent, Carlos Gardel who died in the city of Medellin in 1935.
-One of the things that you will love about this place is that during the weekends there are live performances with singers, musicians and tango dancers that will make you live a unique, emotional experience filled with the nostalgia of the time.
+If you are passionate about music, we recommend you to visit La Casa Gardeliana Museum, declared a Cultural Interest Site of the city.
+It is located in the well-known neighborhood Manrique and since 1972 is open to all those interested in learning more about Tango music and its greatest exponent, Carlos Gardel who died in Medellin in 1935.
+One of the things that you will love about this place is that during the weekends there are live performances with singers, musicians and tango dancers that will make you live a unique, emotional experience.

 ¡Medellin is one of those cities that breathe art and culture!
 That is why it is not surprising that when you walk through its streets, you will find different artistic samples such as singing, dancing, theater or even exhibitions of works in the middle of public streets.
-You can also visit different places like the urban recovery Parques del Rio, which are spaces made for all those who enjoy nature, sports and artistic exhibitions.
+You can also visit other places like the urban park Parques del Rio, which are spaces made for all those who enjoy nature, sports and art exhibitions.

-is a very popular place for tourists and for the inhabitants of the city, since in this place there are 23 sculptures of the renowned Master of Arts Fernando Botero.
-He donated these pieces to the city and there are such iconic pieces as “Man on horseback” and “Maternity”.
+This is a very popular spot for tourists and locals, there are 23 sculptures made by the Master of Arts Fernando Botero.
+He donated these pieces of art to the city and among the most famous ones you find “Man on horseback” and “Maternity”.

-Another place recommended for you to visit during your stay in Medellin is the Explora Park.
-It is a magical place, which offers its visitors the perfect combination of learning and fun.
-Besides its interactive rooms, it has an aquarium that has 14 fresh water spaces, 9 sea spaces and 1 of the Medellin River.
-In the part of the Vivarium, you can observe species of poisonous frogs, snakes, chameleons, turtles and about 21 other species.
-It is without doubt one of my favorite places to learn more about the wildlife that is in the Antioquia region.
+While staying in Medellin don’t forget to check the theme park Explora.
+It is a very special place, which offers its visitors the perfect combination of knowledge and fun.
+Besides its interactive rooms, it has an aquarium that has 14 freshwater species, 9 sea species and, 1 from Medellin River.
+In Vivarium section, you can observe species of poisonous frogs, snakes, chameleons, turtles and about 21 other species.

 - Hotel Porton Medellin